 It might look a bit different depending on your motherboard, but the Advanced mode is available on all BIOS menus.

 Step 3: Now go to the motherboard Settings.

-Step 4: Here you have to find the Advanced option, and click on it.
+Step 4: You must find the Advanced option and click on it.

 Step 5: Navigate and click on Windows OS Configuration.

-Step 6: Here, the BIOS mode should be UEFI which is a must to enable the secure boot.
+Step 6: Here, the BIOS mode should be UEFI, which must enable the secure boot.

 Step 7: Click on Secure boot.

 Step 8: Check against Secure Boot; if it is disabled, click on it and then click on Enabled.